Yarodash/BrailleImages/README.md

 `Save as image` - saves image with current settings to **result_image.txt** (using only black and white pixels)

 `Compile images` - compiles all images from **images/** to **compiled_images.txt**

+## How to run

+To run program you should install `Processing 3`.

+This language is fully designed to be used for creating simple projects, demos.

+After installing you should open `braille.pde`(main file) with it and RUN by pressing `CTRL+R`

+With `Processing 3` you can also compile it with `CTRL+SHIFT+E`